Image

 • Testing machine must function within state’s precise limits regarding temperature and accuracy

-A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Clayton, MO circuit court within 15 days of the ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
-A Clayton, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Clayton, MO circuit court within 15 days of the final ruling.
+This appeal must be filed in the circuit court of the Clayton, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
+A Combs Waterkotte Clayton, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

 Once it’s filed, the case moves to a de novo hearing, where the Clayton, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
 And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Clayton, MO DWI/DUI attorneys to present a stronger defense.